ivarsaris/PoolDrillz-MS2/README.md

 ## Testing

 The application achieves the goal set out.
 Users can create, read, update and delete exercises from the database.
 They can filter the exercises by type of exercise.
-The user can direct to any page of the application from anywhere with one click.
+The user can direct to any page of the application with one click from anywhere.

 ### Responsiveness

 I have used Chrome developer tools during the whole process of building the application.
 This to make sure the applications is responsive to all screen sizes and devices types.
 I have also run the application through https://responsivedesignchecker.com/ and checked many different devices.
 This to make sure the application looks good on all of them.
-I ensured the application looks good on all deviced from 320px width(smallest mobile device) and up.
+I ensured the application looks good on all devices from 320px width(smallest mobile device) and up.
 I also tested the application responsiveness manually on the following devices:

 **Mobile** - Honor 10, Iphone 4, 7, and 10, and Samsung galaxy s9